rewnozom/FrameDesk/README.md

 # FrameDesk

-FrameDesk is a desktop project management and file-explorer workspace for people who handle many local projects at once.
+FrameDesk is a `Electron-desktop` project management and file-explorer application for people who handle many local projects at once.
 It was built to reduce context switching, file hunting, and the daily friction that happens when projects are spread across folders, tools, frameworks, and working contexts.

 <img width="1378" height="1389" alt="Interface" src="https://github.com/user-attachments/assets/46f77d81-7dbf-4fbb-b859-50f818438987" />